scwatts/nextflow-s3-multipart-upload-error/README.md

 An example to replicate an error in Nextflow when staging foreign files to S3 via multipart upload.

+Nextflow logs for replicating (and avoiding) the error can be found in the `logs/` directory.

 ## Error description

 When running Nextflow 25.10.0 where a foreign file is staged into AWS S3 with multipart upload, the following error message is consistently encountered: